rycus86/githooks/docs/git_hooks_uninstall.md

 ### Options

 ```
+      --global   Execute the global installation.
   -h, --help     help for uninstall
 ```

 ### SEE ALSO